GOVERNANCE

 Basic Rules of Ethics

-The Ethical Management Guidelines help employees make the right call about ethical issues they may face in their daily work activities.
+The Ethical Management Practice Guidelines help employees make the right call about ethical issues they may face in their daily work activities.

 Organization and Structure